How to calculate holiday pay on termination of employment (UK)

 Do employees get holiday pay if they leave without notice?

-Employees usually do still get holiday pay, even if they leave without notice.
+Employees usually do still get paid for unused holiday days, even if they leave without notice.
 The amount of holiday pay given is dependent on the amount of holidays accrued and taken up until the point they leave.
+In this case, however, the employee is not entitled to be paid for the unworked notice period.

 Do employees get paid for unused holidays when they leave?